Admission Control and Query Queuing

 See Managing Dynamic Resource Pools for information about all these dynamic resource pool settings, how to use them together, and how to divide different parts of your workload among different pools.

-The admission control feature is similar in some ways to the YARN resource management framework, and they can be used separately or together.
-This section describes some similarities and differences, to help you decide when to use one, the other, or both together.
+The admission control feature is similar in some ways to the Cloudera Manager static partitioning feature, as well as the YARN resource management framework.
+These features can be used separately or together.
+This section describes some similarities and differences, to help you decide which combination of resource management features to use for Impala.

 Admission control is a lightweight, decentralized system that is suitable for workloads consisting primarily of Impala queries and other SQL statements.
 It sets "soft" limits that smooth out Impala memory usage during times of heavy load, rather than taking an all-or-nothing approach that cancels jobs that are too resource-intensive.